SRB measures for Anosov actions: Introduction

-Let us mention two results that are related to the Bowen formula in Theorem~\ref{formuledebowenintro} for the special case of the Anosov action being a Weyl chamber flow on a compact locally symmetric space: Knieper \cite{Knieper05} studies the measure of maximal entropy for geodesic flows on compact locally symmetric spaces and showed its uniqueness.
+Let us mention three results that are related to the Bowen formula in Theorem~\ref{thm:formuledebowenintro} for the special case of the Anosov action being a Weyl chamber flow on a compact locally symmetric space: Knieper \cite{Knieper05} studies the measure of maximal entropy for geodesic flows on compact locally symmetric spaces and showed its uniqueness.
 From this uniqueness he derives a Bowen formula for $\epsilon$-separated geodesics.
-Furthermore, Einsiedler, Lindenstrauss, Michel and Venkatesh studied distribution of torus orbits of Weyl chamber flows in \cite{ELMV09, ELMV11}.
+Furthermore, Einsiedler, Lindenstrauss, Michel and Venkatesh studied the distribution of torus orbits of Weyl chamber flows in \cite{ELMV09, ELMV11}.
 In the special case of Weyl chamber flows on $SL(3,\R)/SL(3,\Z)$ they obtain a strong equidistribution result of periodic torus orbits \cite[Theorem 1.4]{ELMV11} that among others would imply the Bowen type formula above\footnote{Note however that our result does not hold for $SL(3,\R)/SL(3,\Z)$ due to the non compactness of this space}.
 In \cite{ELMV09} the authors also study torus orbits on certain compact locally symmetric spaces that are constructed from orders in central simple algebras.
-They also obtain equidistribution results (see \cite[Corollary 1.7]{ELMV09}) which are, however, weaker then those obtained for $SL(3,\R)/SL(3,\Z)$ and they seem not to imply Theorem~\ref{formuledebowenintro} for this special class of compact locally symmetric spaces.

-We believe our result could help for obtaining results on the counting function of periodic tori.
-About this question, Spatzier \cite{spatzierthesis} proved the following result for compact locally symmetric spaces: if $s(T):\min \{|A|\,| A\in L(T)\cap \mc{W}\}$ denotes the regular systole of a periodic torus $T$, then
+They also obtain equidistribution results (see \cite[Corollary 1.7]{ELMV09}) which are, however, weaker than those obtained for $SL(3,\R)/SL(3,\Z)$ and they seem not to imply Theorem~\ref{thm:formuledebowenintro} for this special class of compact locally symmetric spaces.
+Finally, after the appearance of our paper on arxiv, Dang and Li \cite{DL22} posted a very interesting preprint where they study equidistribution and counting results of periodic torus orbits for Weyl chamber flows on locally symmetric spaces.
+They use completely different methods (like structure theory of symmetric spaces, compactifications, Patterson-Sullivan measures etc) and obtain a result similar to Theorem~\ref{thm:formuledebowenintro} using the refined group orbit counting estimates of Gorodnick-Nevo \cite{GoNe12}.
+While their techniques do not allow to localize in arbitrary small subcones for the average, they obtain \eqref{eq:bowenformula} without the determinant factors and with an exponential remainder term.
+The exponential remainder term is a consequence of property T for such groups, and is strongly dependent on the fact that the space is locally symmetric.
+Our spectral approach could lead to such an exponential remainder provided one could prove a spectral gap for the Ruelle resonance spectrum.
+Outside the world of locally symmetric space, it is not yet clear what kind of assumptions are needed to prove such a gap, and this difficult question is under investigation; we recall that for Anosov flows, the contact assumption is sufficient \cite{Liv04} to get such a gap.
+Let us finally emphasize that all the above mentioned results use techniques that are restricted to the case of Weyl chamber flows on locally symmetric spaces, whereas Theorem~\ref{thm:formuledebowenintro} holds for arbitrary Anosov actions.\\